JMorris1575/confirmation2018/docs/team_sections.rst

 Before I can implement this I will have to fake a couple of entries for the already existing activities...

+That was easy and I have got a good start on the ``activity_list.html`` page.
+I've decided it makes no sense to list the activities in separate groups.
+Including a Status column should be sufficient.

+To save space I was thinking to make the activity's name into the link to that activity's summary page but it would be easier, I think, to use a small button for that.
+The button would only appear for developing activities for the initiator and partners for that activity.
+I think a model method called 'is_developer' might work for this.

+But what should be the text on the button?
+For some, clicking the button will only allow them to make comments on the developing (or complete) activity.
+For the developers of that activity it allows them to edit it.
+Is there a word that covers both possibilities, or should the text just be different in different cases: Review for non-developers, Edit for developers?
+That seems easier to me.
+The above mentioned model method: ``is_developer`` should be all it takes to distinquish.

+I will also have to invent another css class called ``small-button`` to get the button to fit into the table and override any button formatting by skeleton.css.

 Creating the Activity Summary Page